localhost

 Example use cases:

-In case like this, it make more sense to create it as global dependency instead of applying it to every instance.
+In cases like this, it makes more sense to create it as global dependency instead of applying it to every instance.

 However, if your dependency doesn't fit into these categories, it's recommended to use explicit dependency instead.